droidian-devices/devices.droidian.org/content/devices/_index.md

 draft: false
 ---

-## UBports Installer
+## Droidian Installer
-You can install Droidian on some devices using UBports Installer.
-It is developed by UBports Foundation as a graphical tool to install Ubuntu Touch and other OSes easily.
+You can install Droidian on some devices using Droidian Installer.
+It is based on [UBports Installer](https://devices.ubuntu-touch.io/installer/) which is developed by UBports Foundation.

 Currently, the following devices are supported: